-In FY 2020, the Office reported a net liability actuarial loss in the D.C.
+In FY 2021, the Office reported a net liability actuarial loss in the D.C.
 Federal Pension Fund and the Judicial Retirement Fund.
-The liability actuarial losses were \$382.6 million due to the new discount rate assumptions and \$52.8 million resulting from experience, which were offset by liability actuarial gains of \$35.9 million due to new pay and cost-of-living assumptions and \$44.0 million due to other assumption changes.
-The net result was a total liability actuarial loss of \$355.5 million for the D.C.
+The liability actuarial losses were \$337.0 million due to the new discount rate assumptions, which were offset by liability actuarial gains of \$41.8 million from experience, \$7.1 million due to new pay and cost-of-living assumptions and \$83.0 million due to other assumption changes which include the change in the mortality projection scale from MP-2019 to MP-2020.
+The net result was a total liability actuarial loss of \$205.1 million for the D.C.
 Federal Pension Fund and Judicial Retirement Fund.

-In FY 2019, the Office reported a net liability actuarial loss in the D.C.
+In FY 2020, the Office reported a net liability actuarial loss in the D.C.
 Federal Pension Fund and Judicial Retirement Fund.
-The liability actuarial losses were \$290.1 million due to the new discount rate assumptions, \$34.2 million resulting from experience, \$133.5 million due to new pay and cost-of-living assumptions, and \$63.7 million due to other assumption changes.
-The net result was a total liability actuarial loss of \$521.5 million for the D.C.
+The liability actuarial losses were \$382.6 million due to the new discount rate assumptions and \$52.8 million resulting from experience, which were offset by liability actuarial gains of \$35.9 million due to new pay and cost-of-living assumptions, and \$44.0 million due to other assumption changes which include the change in the mortality projection scale from MP-2018 to MP-2019.
+The net result was a total liability actuarial loss of \$355.5 million for the D.C.
 Federal Pension Fund and Judicial Retirement Fund.